 A multichannel installation of sound and sculpture, inhabiting the Observatory Hill Rotunda on what was once Sydney’s highest point, The Last Resort by celebrated French-Albanian artist Anri Sala was a beguiling and resonant reflection on history, nature, sound, place and perspective.

-Born in Tirana, Albania, Sala grew up under the repressive communist regime before moving to Paris in 1996, and soon drew attention for his intriguing and audacious work.
+Born in Tirana, Albania, Sala grew up under a repressive communist regime before moving to Paris in 1996, and soon drew attention for his intriguing and audacious work.
 Encompassing video, live performance, musical recordings and installations, his practice brings together music, sculpture, space and architecture to explore themes of loss, language, dislocation and disruption.

 In this storied Sydney Harbour site, the audience stepped beneath a gravity-defying ensemble of custom-built snare drums suspended upside down from the ceiling of the rotunda.
 There they experienced a rhythmic, live response to Mozart’s Clarinet Concerto in A Major, a seminal musical expression of the Enlightenment.